awsdocs/amazon-sagemaker-developer-guide/doc_source/gs-studio-onboard.md

 When onboarding, you can choose to use either AWS Single Sign\-On \(AWS SSO\) or AWS Identity and Access Management \(IAM\) for authentication methods\.
 When you use IAM authentication, you can choose either the **Quick start** or the **Standard setup** procedure\.

 **Note**
 If you onboard using IAM authentication and want to switch to AWS SSO authentication later, you must delete the domain created for you by SageMaker Studio\.
 Then, you need to manually re\-import all notebooks and other user data that you created\.
-For more information, see [Delete an SageMaker Studio Domain](gs-studio-delete-domain.md)\.
+For more information, see [Delete an Amazon SageMaker Studio Domain](gs-studio-delete-domain.md)\.

 The simplest way to create a Amazon SageMaker Studio account is to follow the **Quick start** procedure\.